Sleeping Giants

-Sleeping Giants is a social media activism organization aiming to pressure companies into removing advertisements from conservative news outlets.
+Sleeping Giants is a social media activism organization aiming to pressure companies into removing advertisements from several conservative news outlets by publicly accusing them of malpractices such as misinformation and hate speech.
 The campaign started in November 2016, shortly after Donald Trump's victory in the 2016 United States presidential election, with the launch of a Twitter account aiming to boycott Breitbart News.
 The campaign has sections in Australia, Brazil, Canada, France and Germany.

 The American campaign operated anonymously until The Daily Caller identified freelance copywriter Matt Rivitz as the founder, a story confirmed by Rivitz.
 Shortly afterward, a New York Times profile of Rivitz and freelance copywriter and marketing consultant Nandini Jammi said the two ran the campaign's Twitter account "along with other still anonymous contributors".
 Other reports identified Jammi as "co-founder".
 Jammi later left Sleeping Giants, saying that Rivitz "gaslighted me out of the movement we built together".
+The Daily Beast described this as an act for which Rivitz later apologised.

 Campaign against Breitbart News

 The organization primarily operates from its Twitter account, and also has a Facebook account.

 As of February 2017, 820 companies had joined the campaign and stopped advertising on Breitbart News, according to statistics provided by the organization.
 By May 2017, thousands of advertisers had stopped advertising with Breitbart.
 The list of advertisers includes Allstate, AT&T, Autodesk, BMW, Deutsche Telekom, HP Inc., Kellogg's, Lenovo, Lyft, Visa, Vimeo, Nest, and Warby Parker.

 The Canadian government also stopped advertising on Breitbart News after declaring that its content "did not align with the Government's Code of Value and Ethics".
 Sleeping Giants' strategy combines traditional approaches to pressure advertisers with direct online activism, aiming to recruit and mobilize a large population of social media users.
 According to Slate, Sleeping Giants' strategy is similar to the one adopted in 2014 by the Gamergate movement against Gawker Media.

 Breitbart News responded with a campaign to boycott Kellogg's products.